theodorhusefest/DLAV/project/milestone3/README.md

 ```
 $ source milestone3.sh  /path/to/video
 ```
-NOTE: Change the first three lines for your configuration.
+NOTE1: Change the first three lines for your configuration.
+NOTE2: Weights for YOLOv3 (and ABDNet?) can be downloaded from GoogleDrive